 Is Mahogany Stronger than Pine?

 Mahogany is nearly 70% stronger than white Pine.
-But yellow Pine is slightly stronger than Mahogany.
+But Yellow Pine is slightly stronger than Mahogany.

 Surprisingly, even though Pine wood is considered a softwood, its strength can compete well against the strongest hardwoods like Mahogany.